StoneCypher/flocks-todo/README.md

 flocks-todo
 ===========

-A todo list example app for Flocks.js; MIT licensed
+A todo list example app for Flocks.js and React.js; MIT licensed